Customer Update - Covid-19

 On the coach:

-- Do not travel if you're experiencing any coronavirus symptoms or if you are waiting for Covid19 test results or have been given a positive result following a recent test.
-The symptoms include a high temperature – 37.8C or greater, a new continuous cough, or loss or change to your sense of smell or taste.
+- Do not travel if you're experiencing any coronavirus symptoms or if you are awaiting for Covid-19 test results or have been given a positive result following a recent test.
+The symptoms include a high temperature – 37.8c or greater, a new continuous cough or change to your sense of smell or taste.

-- UK Government currently insist on travellers wearing a face covering or mask when travelling on public transport and indoor transport hubs (airports, rail and tram stations and terminals, maritime ports and terminals, bus and coach stations and terminals;
+- UK Government currently insist on travellers wearing a face covering or mask (children under 12 years are exempt) when travelling on public transport and indoor transport hubs (airports, rail and tram stations and terminals, maritime ports and terminals, bus and coach stations and terminals;

-- Keep your distance as much as you can (2 metres) when you are travelling;
+- Keep your distance as much as you can (1 metre plus) when you are travelling;

 - Please be patient - boarding and disembarking your transport may take longer than usual